mdneuzerling/lambdr/README.md

 [![license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-This package provides an R runtime for the ![_AWS Lambda_ serverless compute service]{https://aws.amazon.com/lambda/}.
+This package provides an R runtime for the [_AWS Lambda_ serverless compute service](https://aws.amazon.com/lambda/).
 It is intended to be used to create containers that can run on _AWS Lambda_. `lambdr` provides the necessary functionality for handling the various endpoints required for accepting new input and sending responses.